 I had the opportunity to show off my wiring expertise on a construction worker’s trailer.
-The first thing I did is was to access how much parts and labor I would need for this project so I could give the owner an estimate for my work.
+The first thing I did was assess how much parts and labor I would need for this project so I could give the owner an estimate for my work.
 He wanted me to go ahead with the work.

 - Wirecutter/wire strippers